Researcher in a lab

 What is donanemab?

-Donanemab is a disease-modifying drug.
+Donanemab (brand name Kisunla) is a disease-modifying drug.
 This means that it was developed to tackle the causes of Alzheimer’s disease rather than only relieving the symptoms.

-Donanemab was developed by a pharmaceutical company called Eli Lilly.
-It targets a protein called amyloid.
-The importance of this protein in the development of Alzheimer’s disease was discovered by Alzheimer’s Society funded research led by Professor Sir John Hardy over thirty years ago.
-It laid the foundations for billions of pounds of investment into many drugs like donanemab, with 127 other drugs currently being tested in clinical trials.
+The amyloid protein build-ups are thought to be toxic to brain cells, causing them to get sick and eventually die, leading to the symptoms of Alzheimer’s disease.
+The importance of this protein in the development of Alzheimer’s disease was discovered by Alzheimer’s Society-funded research led by Professor Sir John Hardy over thirty years ago.
+It laid the foundations for billions of pounds of investment into many drugs like donanemab, with 127 other drugs currently being tested in clinical trials .

 Does donanemab work?

-People taking donanemab also had a 40% reduction in the decline of their ability to carry out daily activities, such as managing finance, driving and carrying out hobbies.
+People taking donanemab had a 40% reduction in the decline of their ability to carry out daily activities, such as managing finances, driving and carrying out hobbies.

 These are exciting results, but we don’t fully know what this will mean in the long term for people who have taken donanemab as the trial only lasted 18 months.